 Together, the investment and non-investment risks give rise generally to funding risk.
 This is the risk that the Scheme's funding position falls below what is considered an appropriate level.
 By understanding and considering each of the risks that contribute to funding risk, the Trustee believes that it has addressed and is positioned to manage this general risk.

 Investment manager arrangements

 Page 10 of 13 BlackRock

-The Trustee has selected BlackRock as the investment manager for the Scheme's passive UK and overseas equity portfolios and the diversified growth portfolio.
+The Trustee has selected BlackRock as the investment manager for the Scheme's diversified growth portfolio.